firetdev/firetdev/README.md

 # Hello there, sir!
-## I'm firet, I make random projects sometimes
+## I'm firet, I make random programming projects
 .....and this is where I put those projects so everyone can see them.

-I also develop games, and I make YouTube videos about the games--check them out! https://youtube.com/@firetdev
+I enjoy C++, Python, HTML/CSS/JS/React, and Godot.
+My main programming interests are games, web apps, APIs, and C++ or Python terminal programs.

 <!--
 **firetdev/firetdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.